ungermate/ungermate.github.io/adversarialImages.md

  **In short I had these models:**

 1. **Simple model for 10 classes**

+     Pretrained (not modified by me) for classifying hand written digits (0-9) in small black and white images.

 2. **Resnet18 for 2 classes**

+     I used transfer learning to create a custom head for classification of muffins & dogs. [link]

 ### Attack methods